Power Grid

 Cybersecurity via Inverter-Grid Automatic Reconfiguration (CIGAR)

-This project performed R&D to enable distribution grids to adapt to resist a cyber-attack by (1) developing adaptive control algorithms for DER, voltage regulation, and protection systems; (2) analyze new attack scenarios and develop associated defensive strategies.
+This project performed research to enable distribution grids to adapt to resist a cyber-attack by (1) developing adaptive control algorithms for DER, voltage regulation, and protection systems; (2) analyze new attack scenarios and develop associated defensive strategies.
 It was funded by DOE’s CEDS program and was co-led by Sean Peisert and Daniel Arnold.